Students with Financial Need

 - What programs are within my financial means?
-(Ask the Office of Study Abroad to help you!
+(Ask Study Abroad & Global Engagement to help you!
 We can help you with budgets and with your search.)

 - What can I do now to prepare to go abroad (save money, plan my financial aid package, etc.)?

 - Semester programs and internships in East Asia are usually the most affordable for the amount of time you go vs. the cost.
 (Biggest bang for your buck.)

 - Programs through ISEP, USAC, and KU exchanges are often very affordable.
 Start your search there for semester programs.

 - If you receive Pell Grants, apply for a Gilman Scholarship.

 - It is often illegal for international students to work abroad, so if you typically have a job, you’ll need to plan for your expenses without additional income.
 Otherwise, ask your coordinator which countries will allow you to work abroad.

 Preparing to Depart & While You are Abroad

 Studying abroad brings a number of new types of expenses and financial concerns for students, and no matter your financial situation, it can be challenging.
 If you have high financial need, it can cause anxiety over every expense, and unexpected expenses may cause panic.
 You might start becoming extreme and obsessive in your budgeting.
 If your peers spend more freely, you might feel left out, lonely, or like you don’t belong.
 Planning ahead will make it easier for you to be financially empowered.

 - Understand what your expenses will be and how you can save money.
 Make a budget using our Google Sheets template.